seqeralabs/tower-cli/USAGE.md

 tw pipelines update --name=my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml
 ```

-### Launch
+## Launching Pipelines

-#### Launching a preset pipeline
+### Launching a preconfigured Pipeline

-While launching a launchpad pipeline, if no custom pipeline-parameters are passed then the preset defaults are used.
+When launching a Pipeline from the Launchpad, if no custom parameters are passed via the CLI then the defaults set for the Pipeline in the Launchpad will be used.

 ```console
 $ tw launch my_rnaseq_nf_pipeline